- Dawn greeted in a quiet car on a winter's early morning

 Dawn greeted in a quiet car on a winter's early morning

-at around 6:50 AM on February 17, 2024.
-Just as the train crossed the Great Seto Bridge, the sky in the east began to lighten and the sun appeared over the horizon of the Seto Inland Sea.
+Just as the train crossed the Seto Ohashi Bridge, the eastern sky began to brighten, and the sun appeared over the horizon of the Seto Inland Sea.

-The Sunrise Seto (Izumo) is the only regularly scheduled sleeper express train in Japan that connects Tokyo and Takamatsu (Izumo).
+The Sunrise Seto (Izumo) is Japan's only regularly scheduled sleeper express train connecting Tokyo and Takamatsu (Izumo).

-Departing Tokyo late at night and heading to Shikoku early in the morning, this train is not only a means of transportation, but also an opportunity to experience "the time itself as night turns to morning."
+Departing Tokyo in the middle of the night and heading to Shikoku in the early morning, this train is not only a means of transportation but also an experience that allows you to feel the very transition from night to morning.

 Limited seasons and conditions for viewing the sunrise over the Seto Inland Sea

-Specifically, this is around February and October .
-This is a moment that only happens for a short period of time when the angle of the rising sun and the time the train is running coincide.
+Specifically,it's around February and October.
+It's a fleeting moment that only occurs when the angle of the rising sun and the train's travel time coincide.

 Furthermore, on this day,